niklasweimann/worktimeGoogleSheets/README.md

 # Worktime tracker for Sheets

-This tool automaticly inserts working hours into a google spreadsheet.
+This tool automatically inserts working hours into a google spreadsheet.

 ## Setup